MFA Grad Talk June 18, 2023

 Bayanihan from bayan (country) is a value commonly shared among Filipinos.
 It is a way of being in the world where sharing and participating in collective efforts strengthen bonds and help make communities adaptive and resilient.
-This project hopes is guided by this Filipino bayanihan spirit.
+This project is guided by this Filipino bayanihan spirit.

 Collaborative Project